The Renters’ Rights Act has become law, and implementation dates for each section are due to be announced shortly.

 This is our understanding of the Bill as it’s written currently.
 As with new parliamentary Bills, there may be further amendments as it works its way through the legal process.

-If you are unsure how the upcoming changes will affect you, contact one of our team or seek independent professional advice.
+If you are unsure how the upcoming changes will affect you, contact us for a free consultation to discuss further or seek independent legal advice.

 Disclaimer: This is not legal advice and should not be relied on as such.
 We recommend seeking legal advice from a solicitor should you wish to rely on it in Court.